 Of all animals treated, 54% are birds of all kinds: songbirds, waterfowl, birds of prey, etc. Our outstanding wildlife cases have included the rehab/release of threatened and endangered species such as Bald Eagles, Peregrine Falcons, and Least Bitterns, all while rehabilitating the more commonly-seen species, including songbirds, cottontail rabbits, and grey squirrels.
 Our department provides medical care for domestic exotic animals before they’re ready to be adopted and periodically assists the DEC with capture, transport, and care of various wildlife.
 The Wildlife Department is instrumental in the training and educational opportunities offered to all New York State wildlife rehabilitators.

 Our volunteers do everything from medical care, feeding orphaned songbirds, husbandry care, taking telephone calls, data entry, and more.
 We intake many orphaned cottontail rabbits and squirrels in the spring/summer—these babies need daily feedings and are fostered by home-care volunteers until it’s time for release.
-We are always looking for foster care volunteers!
-For more information about becoming a volunteer, see the link posted below.

 From box turtles to falcons, gulls to opossums, and everything in between, members of the SPCA’s Wildlife Department can assist with your wildlife emergencies, questions, or concerns.
 Most wildlife species that are in need can be cared for by our dedicated staff of professionals.
 Call the SPCA Wildlife Department at 875-7360 ext.
 247.

 Animals we do not treat:

 - Deer: We do NOT rehabilitate White Tailed Deer.
 (Please call Fuzzy Scherer at 716-909-8536.)